whitecube/winbooks-on-web-php-client/README.md

 ```

 ### Specifying the folder
-You can set the folder once and it will be used for all subsequent requests
+You can set the folder once and it will be used for all subsequent requests.

 ```php
 $winbooks->folder('TEST_FOLDER');